100stacks/aws-cloudfront-deploy-fullstack/README.md

 ## Initalize your AWS CDK TypeScript environment.

-You have a wide choice of stacks, though for this repo we're using `TypeScript` on the backend which has become an industry standard best practice.
+You have a wide choice of stacks, though for this application we're using `TypeScript` on the backend which has become an industry standard best practice.

 **NOTE: This next step isn't necessary if you're cloning the repo.
 I'm including the step sequence below to show you how to build this yourself from the ground up.**

-**_AWS CDK uses the current directory name - `backend` - to create the AWS CDK Stack - `BackendStack`_**
+**NOTE: _AWS CDK uses the current directory name - `backend` - to create the AWS CDK Stack - `BackendStack`_**

 ```bash
 mkdir backend